teejayvanslyke/travels-with-vincent/about.markdown

 As a result, I no longer had a camera.
 To remedy this without spending a fortune, I scoured Craigslist for a cheap used pocket-sized camera.
-And so, all the photos on this blog (so far) are taken on a Nikon Coolpix camera, probably from the early 2000s.
+And so, all the photos on this blog (so far) are taken on a Nikon Coolpix camera, probably from the early 2000s, that I bought in Florida for $20.